cdig/cd-module/README.md

 #### Components
 Custom elements should be for components (html + css + js), and that's it.
 All bets are off for anything inside a custom element — the JS has total freedom to wildly manipulate the element, restructure any internal DOM, introduce styling, etc.

 A lot of the scripts available to cd-module v1 are implementation details (Pages, PageScrollWatcher, PageAudio, etc).
 We should go private by default, and only open things up for module developer's to use if need be.
+It'd be nice if Take&Make had some notion of privacy boundaries, like package-level privacy in AS3.

 ### Progressive Enhancement